jenky/api-error-bundle/README.md

 ### Exception Transformations

 Internally, all exceptions are transformed into [`Problem`](https://github.com/jenky/api-error/blob/main/src/Problem.php).
-If you want to add custom transformations, you should a new class that implements the [`ExceptionTransformer`](ExceptionTransformer).
+If you want to add custom transformations, you should create a new class that implements the [`ExceptionTransformer`](ExceptionTransformer).
 With `autoconfigured` **enabled**, you're all set.
 Otherwise, register it in Symfony container with the `api_error.exception_transformer` tag.

 ## Testing